pimentel/bears_iplant/README.md

 This is a walk-through for [kallisto](http://pachterlab.github.io/kallisto) and [sleuth](http://pachterlab.github.io/sleuth).

-# Preliminaries --- THE FOLLOWING CODES NEED TO BE DONE ON YOUR INFRASTRUCTURE ACCOUNT
+## Preliminaries --- THE NEXT FEW CODES NEED TO BE DONE ON YOUR INFRASTRUCTURE ACCOUNT

 ## data organization